"Halloween: 20 Years Later" Review

-Laurie, meanwhile, seems to have done pretty well for herself in the two decades since the Worst Family Reunion of her Life.
-She faked her death and is now living under an assumed name ("Keri Tate"), serving as the headmistress of Hillcrest Academy, a posh private boarding school hidden away in the California hills.
+Laurie, meanwhile, seems to have done pretty well for herself.
+Thanks to the Witness Protection Program she's living in California under an assumed name ("Keri Tate"), and serving as the headmistress of Hillcrest Academy, a posh private boarding school in the hills.
 Her teenage son John (Josh Hartnett, in his film debut) is the only one who knows her dark family secret, and that her confident exterior hides a woman who depends on a steady diet of pills and booze to keep the constant nightmares and flashbacks at bay.

 Summing it up...

-H20 is not a perfect film by any means, but it is a heck of a lot of fun nonetheless, and it's certainly leagues ahead of any of the three preceding films.
-Director Steve Miner knows a thing or two about slasher flicks (he's also got two "Friday the 13th" films on his resume), so rather than going for an out-and-out gore fest, he sets up Halloween H20 as a slow burner that builds to an action packed finale.
-Curtis seems to be having a blast slipping back into the role that made her famous, and though the younger cast members do their jobs well enough, only Hartnett and Williams have enough screen time to show much personality, and rapper LL Cool J is more or less wasted in a thankless bit part as the school's security guard.
+H20 is a heck of a lot of fun, leagues ahead of any of the three preceding films.
+Director Steve Miner knows a thing or two about slasher flicks (he's also got two "Friday the 13th" films on his resume), and he sets up Halloween H20 as a slow burner that builds to an action packed finale.
+Curtis seems to be having a blast slipping back into the role that made her famous, and though the younger cast members do their jobs well enough, only Hartnett and Williams have enough screen time to show much personality.
+Rapper LL Cool J is wasted in a thankless bit part as the school's security guard.

-Sharp-eyed genre fans will appreciate the little in-joke featuring Janet Leigh of "Psycho" fame (she also happens to be Jamie Lee Curtis' mother) as well as numerous nods to the original films.
+Sharp-eyed genre fans will appreciate an in-joke featuring Janet Leigh of "Psycho" fame (she also happens to be Jamie Lee Curtis' mother) as well as numerous nods to the original films.

-Halloween H20 can be purchased for around five bucks from the fine folks at Echo Bridge Entertainment, a budget label which distributes a number of Dimension/Miramax's back catalog titles (including Halloween 5 and 6, as well as their other genre series like Hellraiser, From Dusk Til Dawn, and Children of the Corn).
-The single-disc DVD is bare-bones and lacks any special features, but for such a bargain price, most "Halloween" fans aren't likely to complain.
-My advice: skip "5" and "6" and go right to this one.
-This film, along with the first two, are the only "Halloween" flicks you really need.
+Last I checked, Halloween H20 can be found on DVD from the budget-line Echo Bridge Entertainment label for around five bucks .
+Their single-disc DVD is bare-bones and lacks any special features, but for such a bargain price, most fans aren't likely to complain.
+This film and the first two are the only "Halloween" flicks you really need.